-Which hourly rate gets applied #
+Which billable rate gets applied #

 For example, let’s say you’re a freelancer and you have a default rate you charge on all projects.
-You define that rate as your workspace hourly rate.
+You define that rate as your workspace billable rate.
 Then, you also have a client to whom you charge a different rate.
 In that case, you can create a project, assign it to the client, and set the desired hourly rate for that project.

 To set different pricing per client at project level: